RoheeAxel/fun_in_c/README.md

-# Functional Programming Concepts in C
+# OOP Concepts in C

 *test purpose only for fun.*